elysium-suite/aeacus/docs/securitypolicy.md

 -   `NewAdministratorName`
 -   `NewGuestName`

-## Security Options
+## Other Options

-I'm seriously going to suffer brain damage if I have to format all of these again...
-[See the spreadsheet](https://docs.google.com/spreadsheets/d/1N7uuke4Jg1R9FBhj8o5dxJQtEntQlea0McYz5upaiTk/edit#gid=1772229936).
+It's probably best if you just look at the source code.
+See `policies_windows.go`.